nishantchy/microservice-arch/README.md

 This project is only based on understanding how microservice applications works.
 It is created using python Flask.

-## Initialize Project in virtual environment
+## Initialize Project in virtual environment in auth.
+Inside `/microservice-arch/python/src/auth/` run command:

 ```bash
 python -m venv venv
 ```

-## Run the virtual environment in gitbash terminal using
+## Run the virtual environment in gitbash terminal using:

 ```bash
 source venv/Scripts/activate
 ```

-## Inorder to access database, use command
+## Inorder to access database, use command:

 ```bash
 winpty mysql -u root -p